vanekroman/MicroWeatherStation/README.md

 ## Description

 We have been given a hypothetical scenario involving a micro-weather station with the following specifications:
-- Deployment of the weather station on an old meteorological mast, at least 10 m high above the ground
+- Deployment of the weather station on an old meteorological tower, at least 10 m high above the ground
 - Location of the mast in areas without access to conventional connection methods (forest, remote buildings, fields)
 - The mast is equipped with a power distribution system, but data lines are not present.
 The weather station will send at defined intervals the values of the given quantities (temperature, humidity) to a remote server, as well as data and parameters relevant for the radio channel of the selected technology.

+## Used equipment

+- BPC-IOT Board V3
+- BG77
+- Grove AHT20 Temp/humid sensor
+- YF0028AA 4G Adhesive Mount Antenna

 ## Getting Started